simondlevy/ARDroneAutoPylot/README.md

 If you're interested in a more graphical-interface approach, you might also look into
 <a href="http://www.willowgarage.com/pages/software/ros-platform">ROS</a>.

-<b>Please note that I am only supporting this project on 64-bit Ubuntu.
+<b>Please note that I am only supporting this project on 64-bit Ubuntu 16.04.
 I do not have the resources to support other OSs.</b>

 <a name="Getting_Started">